-The Report is primarily based on the 2020 FS and supporting memoranda and trade-off studies.
-This Report is also based in part on internal company reports, maps, published government reports, and public information, as listed in Section 27 of this Report.
-It is also based on the information cited in Section 3.
+This Report is primarily based on the report entitled, "Feasibility Study and Technical Report for the Grassy Mountain Project, Oregon, USA" completed in 2020 and supporting memoranda and trade-off studies, as well as information from sources cited in the references section of this Report (Section 25).
+This Report is also based in part on internal company reports, maps, published government reports, and public information, as listed in Section 24.
+Additionally, Ausenco relied on recent updated budgetary quotations from vendors to develop the capital cost estimate for this report.